Premio Bancarella

-The Premio Bancarella is an Italian literary prize established in 1953; it is given in Pontremoli every year, the last Saturday or the last Sunday in July.
+The Premio Bancarella is an Italian literary prize established in 1953.
+It is given in Pontremoli every year, on either the last Saturday or the last Sunday in July.

-At first, six books are selected and award the Premio Selezione Bancarella, then the booksellers establish the winner with their vote.
-The awarding of the prize take place in the last evening.
+Six books are selected and awarded the Premio Selezione Bancarella.
+The booksellers establish the winner with their vote.
+The awarding of the prize takes place in the last evening.

-At present, Premio Bancarella is at the 54th edition.
+Premio Bancarella is at the 72th edition in 2024.

 List of winners

+This is a complete list of winners through 2023.